-A graduate of Vassar College (’90) and Columbia University (’93), Dr. Williams received her PhD from the City University of New York Graduate Center, Silberman School of Social Welfare.
-Her dissertation addresses the impact of stress, vicarious trauma and structural racism on social workers practicing in district attorney offices while supporting intimate partner violence survivors.
+A graduate of Vassar College (’90) and Columbia University (’93), Dr. Williams received her doctorate from the City University of New York Graduate Center, Silberman School of Social Welfare in New York City.

 Dr. Williams was born in Guyana, South America and calls Brooklyn, New York home.
 The eldest of four brave women, daughter to a strong woman and mother to a beautiful daughter, Dr.Williams is committed to celebrating womanhood and sisterhood.
 She enjoys exploring beaches, locating lighthouses and random road trips.